miraccozcan/-Abstract-Syntax-Tree-Generation/group_2_assignment_3_README.md

 ### Successful Compilation

-You should see the executable `parser` (or `parser.exe` on Windows) created in the assign3 directory with no error messages.
+You should see the executable `parser` (or `parser.exe` on Windows) created in the Abstract-Syntax-Tree-Generation directory with no error messages.

 ---